 8. Stacked Tile

 Similar to the stacked vertical, except now the tile is stacked horizontally.
 The grout lines are linear and the tile lines up next to and on top of each other.
 This look works well with a modern design and open wood shelving that creates pleasing horizontal lines throughout the kitchen.
 If you love the mid-century modern look or your style is more modern than traditional, this subway tile layout is definitely for you because of the linear look.

 10. Classic Herringbone

 One of our favorites that make subway tile have a whole new look!
 The tiles are diagonal and create a cool pattern.
 It makes any wall pop and works as an accent wall.
-We do the herringbone pattern a lot for our own homes and clients floor tile.
+We do the herringbone pattern a lot for our own homes and for clients floor tile.
 It’s a classic and I don’t think will ever go out of style.
 For the project below, we used handmade tile to create this herringbone pattern and it added a unique element this kitchen refresh.
 See the full before and after HERE.

 12. Herringbone at 45 degrees

 For this look, take #10 and rotate it 45 degrees.
-This is a good pattern for a smaller bath or kitchen; this one keeps your eyes moving throughout the room making it seem bigger.
+This is a good pattern for a smaller bath or kitchen because it keeps your eyes moving throughout the room making it seem bigger.
 It’s also a great way to draw the eye around the room or direct attention to a specific element in the space.

 How fun are these?
 Ready to get tiling?
 We can’t wait to try them in some of your projects!